 Days 4 & 5: Vevey & Lausanne

-In the morning, drive 6km (4 miles) northwest of Montreux, arriving in Vevey, the home of Nestlé chocolate.
-Many famous artists have lived here, and Charlie Chaplin chose it as his final residence.
+In the morning, drive 6km (4 miles) northwest of Montreux, arriving in Vevey, home to global food giant Nestlé and the final residence of Charlie Chaplin.
 Start your exploration at Grand-Place, the large market square and town nerve center.
-All the museums are minor, but if you have time for one, make it Musée historique de Vevey, viewing its section on winemaker relics.
-Have lunch at Café de La Clef, where Jean Jacques Rousseau stayed in 1730, before continuing to Lausanne, which lies 18km (11 miles) to the west.
+All the museums are pretty small, but if you have time for one, make it Musée Historique de Vevey for its section of winemaking relics.
+Otherwise, head up to Corsier to Chaplin’s World, to explore the actor’s home before continuing to Lausanne, which lies 18km (11 miles) to the west.
+On the way, stop by the UNESCO-protected vineyard terraces of the Lavaux winemaking region, taking some time for a meal and a glass of the signature product.
 Check in to a hotel in Lausanne for 2 nights.

 Day 6: Gruyères & Fribourg

-Leave Lausanne in the morning and head 56km (35 miles) northeast to the small town of Gruyères, seat of the counts of Gruyères and known for its château and its famous cheese.
-The highlight of a visit here is the Château Gruyères, which is filled with art and antiques.
-Allow 1 hour for a visit.
-Allow another hour to visit the Fromagerie de Démonstration, a model dairy where the famed cheese is made.
-If you find yourself in Gruyères for lunch, and you're into cheese, order raclette.
-This traditional Swiss specialty is served all over town.
+Leave Lausanne in the morning and head 56km (35 miles) northeast to the small town of Gruyères, known for its château and its namesake cheese.
+Take an hour to visit the Château Gruyères, filled with art and antiques.
+Allow another hour to visit the Maison du Gruyère, a model dairy where the famed cheese is made (p. ###).
+If the free samples here haven’t sated your cheese cravings, have raclette for lunch—the traditional Swiss specialty, just like moitié-moitié fondue, is served all over town.

-After lunch, continue on to Fribourg for the night, 35km (22 miles) north of Gruyères.
-You can stroll around this university city, set between lakes and mountains, and visit its major attraction, St. Nicholas's Cathedral.
-Allow 30 minutes.
-If time remains, duck into its Eglise des Cordeliers, a historic Franciscan church.
+Continue on to Fribourg for the night, 35km (22 miles) north of Gruyères.
+You can stroll around this university city, set between lakes and mountains, and visit its major attraction, St. Nicholas’s Cathedral.
+Allow 30 minutes, and if time remains, duck into the Eglise des Cordeliers, a historic Franciscan church.
 Overnight in Fribourg.

 Days 7 & 8: Murten & Bern

 Leave Fribourg in the morning and drive 18km (11 miles) north to Murten.
 Allow an hour for a walk along its medieval ramparts, plus another 40 minutes to stroll its main street, Hauptgasse.
-You can also pay a 45-minute visit to the Musée Historique, installed in an 8th-century mill.
+You can also pay a 45-minute visit to the Museum Murten, installed in an 8th-century mill.

-Remain in Murten for lunch then set out for Bern, the capital of Switzerland.
+After lunch, set out for Bern, the capital of Switzerland.
 Check in to a hotel for 2 nights.
-With the time remaining in the afternoon, visit the famous Bärengraben (Bear Pits), and the Cathedral of St. Vincent, with its celebrated tympanum over the main portal.
+With the time remaining in the afternoon, visit the famous BearPark, and the Münster (Cathedral of St. Vincent), with its celebrated tympanum over the main portal.

 On the morning of Day 8, spend at least 1 1/2 hours in the Kunstmuseum (Fine Arts Museum), with its exceptional collection of world art dating from the 1300s.
-Before the morning ends, take our 2-hour walking tour of Altstadt.
-After lunch spend about an hour visiting the Historisches Museum Bern (Bern Historic Museum), followed by a tour of the Bundeshaus, a Renaissance palace housing the Swiss Parliament.
-To cap your visit, take the cable train to Mount Gurten at 844m (2,768 ft.) for one of the grandest panoramas in the area.
-Spend your final night in Bern by going to a famous old wine tavern, the Klötzlikeller.
+Before the morning ends, take our 2-hour walking tour of the Altstadt.
+After lunch, spend about an hour visiting the Historisches Museum Bern (Bern Historic Museum).
+To cap your visit, take the funicular to Mount Gurten at 844m (2,768 ft.) for one of the grandest panoramas in the area.
+Cap your final evening in Bern off with a drink in the former granary, the Kornhauskeller.

 Day 9: Solothurn & Basel

 Leave Bern in the morning and drive 43km (27 miles) north to Solothurn.
-At the foot of the Jura mountains, Solothurn offers a rewarding 3 hours of exploration, as you visit its Old Town on the left bank of the Aare River, taking in its Cathedral of St. Ursus.
+This town at the foot of the Jura mountains offers a rewarding 3 hours of exploration, as you visit its Old Town on the left bank of the Aare River.
 With time remaining, call at the Kunstmuseum Solothurn (Municipal Fine Arts Museum), taking in such paintings as the Madonna of Solothurn by Holbein the Younger.

 After lunch continue to drive north into Basel, a distance of 69km (43 miles).
-Try to visit Basel's two main attractions, the Zoologischer Garten Basel, one of the greatest zoos in the world, and Fondation Beyeler, one of Switzerland's finest museums of modern art.
+Spend the afternoon exploring this culture-rich city on the Rhine, and budget a few hours for the Museum Jean Tinguely and Fondation Beyeler, one of Switzerland’s finest modern art museums.
 Overnight in Basel.

 Days 10 & 11: Lucerne: Lake Tours & Mountain Vistas

 From Basel, drive 96km (60 miles) southeast to the city of Lucerne.
-After checking in to a hotel for 2 nights, set out to conquer this lakeside town by spending 2 1/2 hours taking our walking tour, which covers the scenic highlights.
-In the afternoon, head to the Swiss Transport Museum, one of the finest museums of its kind in the world.
-If time remains, visit Neues Kunstmuseum (Modern Art Museum), with both a permanent collection and temporary exhibitions.
+After checking in to a hotel for 2 nights, spend your morning taking our walking tour, which covers the scenic highlights.
+In the afternoon, load up on train info at the Swiss Transport Museum.

 Day 12: Appenzell: Strong on Folklore

-From Lucerne, drive 129km (80 miles) to Appenzell, the most folkloric town of northeastern Switzerland.
-Take about 2 hours to explore the town, doing some shopping along its Hauptgasse for regional handicrafts.
-Have lunch at Hof, before heading out in the afternoon to visit Ebenalp, a distance of 6km (4 miles).
-This jagged promontory at 1,620m (5,314 ft.) offers one of the most stunning panoramas of the Appenzell district.
-For an even grander look, visit Mount Säntis, the highest peak at 2,463m (8,079 ft.), for the single most spectacular view of eastern Switzerland.
-It's 14km (9 miles) west of Appenzell.
+From Lucerne, take a 129km (80-mile) detour to Appenzell, the most folkloric town of northeastern Switzerland.
+Take about 2 hours to explore the town, doing some shopping along the Hauptgasse for regional handicrafts.
+Have lunch at Hof, before heading out in the afternoon to visit Ebenalp, a distance of 7km (4.5 miles).
+This jagged promontory at 1,640m (5,380 ft.) offers one of the most stunning panoramas of the Appenzell region.
+For an even grander look, visit Mount Säntis, the highest summit in the area at 2,502m (8,208 ft.) and the single most spectacular view of eastern Switzerland.
+It’s 22km (14 miles) west of Appenzell.
 Return to Appenzell for the night.

 Days 13 & 14: Zurich

-For your final look at Switzerland, head west from Appenzell for 99km (62 miles) to Zurich, the country's largest city.
-For general orientation, follow our two walking tours, which will take you into the Altstadt and along the historic quays by the Limmat River.
+For your final days in Switzerland, head west from Appenzell for 99km (62 miles) to the metropolis of Zurich.
+For general orientation, follow our walking tour, which will take you into the Altstadt and along the historic waterfront promenades by the Limmat River.

-In the afternoon, pay a visit to one of the city's greatest attractions, the Landesmuseum (Swiss National Museum).
-This is your best introduction to the history and culture of the Swiss people.
+In the afternoon, pay a visit to the Landesmuseum (Swiss National Museum) for a comprehensive overview of the history and culture of the Swiss people.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.